jcavieresg/TMB_tmbstan/README.md

 # TMB_tmbstan

-Codes to compare tmbstan with Stan and INLA for Bayesian modelling
+Codes to compare tmbstan with Stan and INLA for Bayesian spatial modelling